This post may contain affiliate links. Read the full disclosure here.

 You might think jackfruit is an intimidating ingredient to cook with but it’s actually very easy.
 Now that it is also getting more popular, you can find it at your local grocery store.

 Before we jump into the recipe, let’s learn more about it so you can get some tips and learn how you can cook it.
-When you start using it, you will find yourself adding it to so many dishes just like my Vegan BBQ pizza or BBQ sandwiches!
+When you start using it, you will find yourself adding it to so many dishes just like my vegan BBQ pizza, jackfruit stew, vegan buffalo chicken dip, BBQ sandwiches and vegan chicken noodle soup!

 What is Jackfruit and How to Cook It